Cascade switching current detectors based on arrays of Josephson junctions: Experimental results

 \subsection{Detection of THz radiation from a Bi-2212 mesa}

-To verify THz operation, we perform an in-situ generation-detection experiment in which one Bi-2212 mesa emits Josephson radiation and a nearby mesa detects it \cite{Borodianskyi_2017,Cattaneo_2021}.
-Fig. \ref{fig:fig3} (a) shows the $I$-$V$ of a generator mesa ($\sim 10\times 15~\mu$m$^2$), containing $N=160\pm 10$ IJJs.
+To verify THz operation, we perform an in-situ generation-detection experiment in which one mesa emits Josephson radiation and a nearby mesa detects it \cite{Borodianskyi_2017,Cattaneo_2021}.
+Fig. \ref{fig:fig6} (a) shows the $I$-$V$ of a generator mesa ($\sim 10\times 15~\mu$m$^2$), containing $N=160\pm 10$ IJJs.
 We analyze the downturn part of it (magenta) at which all $N$ IJJs are active.
 In this case, the Josephson frequency is well defined, $f_J=2eV/hN$, as indicated in the top axis.
-Emission from Bi-2212 mesas occurs at cavity modes inside the mesa \cite{Borodianskyi_2017,HBWang_2019,Ono_2020}.
-The key signature of such emission (as opposed to heating) is the non-monotonous dependence on the dissipation power, $P_{\text{gen}}= I_{\text{gen}} V_{\text{gen}}$, with distinct peaks at cavity resonances \cite{Borodianskyi_2017}.
+The emission occurs at cavity modes in the mesa \cite{Borodianskyi_2017,HBWang_2019,Ono_2020}.
+The key signature of such emission (as opposed to heating) is the non-monotonous dependence of the signal on the dissipation power, $P_{\text{gen}}= I_{\text{gen}} V_{\text{gen}}$, with distinct peaks at cavity resonances \cite{Borodianskyi_2017}.

-Fig. \ref{fig:fig3} (b) shows a low-bias part of the $I$-$V$ of a detector mesa ($\sim 15\times 15~\mu$m$^2$), about $22~\mu$m away from the generator mesa.
-Fig. \ref{fig:fig3} (c) is a close-up on the central part, representing the $I$-$V$ of the surface junction.
+Fig. \ref{fig:fig6} (b) shows a low-bias part of the $I$-$V$ of a detector mesa ($\sim 15\times 15~\mu$m$^2$), about $22~\mu$m away from the generator mesa.
+Fig. \ref{fig:fig6} (c) is a close-up on the central part, representing the $I$-$V$ of the surface junction.
 It has $I_c' \simeq 15~\mu$A, significantly smaller than $I_c\simeq 370~\mu$A for the rest of the IJJs.
 This disparity allows ordinary SCD measurements at $I_c'<I_b\ll I_c$, which activates only one surface IJJ \cite{Borodianskyi_2017}.
-The cascade SCD can be analyzed on the same mesa by increasing bias to $I_{b}\gtrsim I_c$.
+The cascade SCD can be analyzed on the same mesa by increasing bias to $I_{b}\sim I_c$.

-Fig. \ref{fig:fig3} (d) shows single-junction (olive) and cascade (magenta) SCD responses versus $P_{gen}$, measured at bias amplitudes, $I_b=25$ and 370 $\mu$A, respectively.
+Fig. \ref{fig:fig6} (d) shows single-junction (olive, $\times 50$) and cascade (magenta) SCD responses versus $P_{gen}$, measured at bias amplitudes, $I_b=25$ and 370 $\mu$A, respectively.
 It can be seen that (in this case) the resolution of a single-junction SCD is not sufficient for resolving the emission.
 The cascade SCD demonstrates a much larger response with clearly visible emission peaks.
-The main emission for this generator mesa occurs in the range from $\sim 4$ to 8.4 THz, as indicated by the top axis in Fig. \ref{fig:fig3} (d).
-Fig. \ref{fig:fig3} (e) shows the detector $I$-$V$'s measured with $I_{b}=370~\mu$A at several bias points of the generator, marked by the same-color circles in Figs. \ref{fig:fig3} (a) and (d).
+The main emission for this generator mesa occurs in the range from $\sim 4$ to 8.4 THz, as indicated in the top axis.
+Fig. \ref{fig:fig6} (e) shows the detector $I$-$V$'s measured with $I_{b}=370~\mu$A at several bias points of the generator, marked by the same-color circles in Figs. \ref{fig:fig6} (a) and (d).
 It can be seen that cascade amplification factor, $n$, is playing the dominating role in the detector response.